Truco: Scoring

 The points won by a player are added to their team's score (when playing in teams).
 Any bet, win, loss, or surrender by a player also affects their partners.
 For this reason, partnerships are usually formed by mutual arrangement.
-As in bridge, it is not rare for partners to share information using pre-established signs and gestures.
-Communication is usually performed by standard gestures.
+As in bridge, it is not rare for partners to share information using already established signs and gestures.
+Communication is usually performed through these standard gestures.
 Arranging a secret set of gestures is frowned upon.

 Play

 Each player is dealt three cards from a subset of the deck consisting of the numbers 1 to 7 and figures sota in Spanish or valete in Portuguese (jack, worth 10), caballo in Spanish or dama in Portuguese (equivalent to a queen, worth 11) and rey in Spanish or rei in Portuguese (king, worth 12).

 The game may be played by two players.
 Two teams of two players may play; less commonly three teams of two can play.
 The players sit so that play alternates from one team to the other.

 The game is played until a team finishes a game with 30 points or more.
 The 30 points are commonly split into two halves, the lower half called malas in Spanish or ruins in Portuguese (bad) and the higher half called buenas in Spanish or boas in Portuguese (good).
 Therefore, a team with 8 points would be ocho malas or oito ruins (8 bad ones), and a team with 21 points would be seis buenas or seis boas (6 good ones).
 However, because both teams can score points in one round, it is possible (but rare) for both teams to go over 30 points in one round.
 Usually as soon as one team goes over 30 points, the game is ended, to prevent a tie.
 However, sometimes the winner is the one with more points, otherwise another hand is played, until the tie is broken.

 Each type of scoring can be bid on to score more points.
 Bids can be accepted, rejected or upped.
 Bluffing and deception are fundamental strategies.